istio/istio.io/content/blog/2018/istio-authorization/index.md

 * **“what”** is to call services in `backend` namespace.
 * **“conditions”** is `visibility` label of the destination service is `external`.

-### Service/Method Level Isolation With/Without Primary Identities
+### Service/method level isolation with/without primary identities

-Let’s look at another example where we show finer grained access control at service/method level.
-We first define a `book-reader` `ServiceRole` that allows READ access to `/books/*` resource in `bookstore` service.
+Let’s look at another example that demonstrates finer grained access control at service/method level.
+The first step is to define a `book-reader` `ServiceRole` that allows READ access to `/books/*` resource in `bookstore` service.

 {{< text yaml >}}
 apiVersion: "rbac.istio.io/v1alpha1"